 The Sahel is an African region stretching from Mauritania on the Atlantic coast to the Red Sea.
-Due to its arid climate, the region often suffers from droughts, food insecurity, and could become one of the most vulnerable regions to climate change.
+Due to its arid climate, the region often suffers from droughts and is one of the most vulnerable regions in the world to climate change.
 The Sahel is further plagued by political instability due to inter-communal conflicts and the presence of terrorist groups, but recent years have seen mass protests and regional interventions bring some positive developments to the region.

 On Friday, September 20, the Atlantic Council’s Africa Center hosted H.E.
 Amadou Hott, minister of economy, planning, and cooperation of the Republic of Senegal.
 Senior Fellow Aubrey Hruby provided opening remarks and welcomed Hott to the Atlantic Council.
 Hott outlined the state of Senegal’s economy and President Macky Sall’s focus on private sector-led growth.
 He […]

 Mauritania’s presidential election on June 22 stands to mark the country’s first democratic transfer of power since independence in 1960.
 This comes as Mauritanian President Mohamed Ould Abdel Aziz, who assumed control in a 2008 coup d’état, has agreed to step down, abiding by term limits.
 Aziz’s ruling Union for the Republic (UPR) party maintains […]

 On Wednesday, March 27, the Atlantic Council’s Africa Center hosted H.E.
 Soumeylou Boubèye Maïga, prime minister, and H.E.
 Kamissa Camara, minister of foreign affairs and international cooperation, of the Republic of Mali, for a discussion on the security situation in Mali and the Sahel region.
 Maïga presented his country’s efforts to improve security at both […]